-Our team is excited to announce the launch of our new product, P&ID Connect!
+Cerebre is excited to share more about our product, P&ID Connect!
 P&ID Connect transforms brownfield piping & instrumentation diagrams into accessible, usable data that supports advanced analytics and daily field operations.

-This post is part of a series that will share deeper insight into this new solution.
-The series will cover the history behind P&ID Connect, the benefits it provides to our customers as well as case studies and field testimonials.
+This post is part of a series that will cover the history behind P&ID Connect, the benefits it provides to our customers, case studies, and field testimonials.

 Why P&ID Connect?

-As part of our mission to digitize the physical world, we are driven by the potential of Big Data & AI to transform some of our most well-established industries.
+As part of our mission to digitize the physical world, we believe that Big Data & AI (Artificial Intelligence) will transform our most well-established industries.

-Our team of data engineers and process engineers have built over 50 equipment intelligence models, 15+ models for energy consumption and 100+ deep learning product intelligence models – we know what the opportunities and challenges are to create value in physical settings.
+Our team of data engineers and process engineers have years of experience leading this transformation.
+This experience includes building 50+ equipment intelligence models, 15+ energy consumption models, and 100+ deep learning product intelligence models.

 Brownfield sites are old!
-In some cases, 40, 60 or even 80 years old.
-The fact is brownfield plants were built before the age of “AI” and “Digital Twin.”
+In some cases, 40, 60, or even 80 years old.
+The sites were designed and built before the promises of “AI” and “Digital Twin.”

-In short, we have observed a persistent disconnect between the physical reality of brownfield plants and the world of industrial analytics.
+In short, we noticed a disconnect between the physical context of brownfield plants and the world of industrial analytics.

 It means knowing:

-What lies along the production path from one piece of equipment to another (even across different P&ID diagrams and battery units).
+What lies along the production path from one piece of equipment to another (even across different piping & instrumentation diagrams (P&IDs) and battery units)

-In future parts of this series, we will cover what we are seeing as the highest value use cases for P&ID Connect including benefits for the field and operations across organizations of different digital capabilities.
-If you're interested in learning more or running a pilot with your P&ID data, drop us an email at firstname.lastname@example.org.
+In future parts of this series, we will cover the highest value use cases for P&ID Connect including benefits across organizations of different digital capabilities.
+If you are interested in learning more or running a pilot with your P&ID data, drop us an email at firstname.lastname@example.org.